Parametric Instabilities of Correlated Quantum Matter: Introduction

-In Sec.~\ref{sec:casestudies} we study detailed microscopic examples of correlated electronic systems, their relevant low-energy excitations, as well as their susceptibility to parametric driving \textit {by common experimental controls}.
-These vignettes also shed light on the ubiquitous interplay between quantum geometry and collective modes in the presence of electronic interactions (cf. Ref.~\cite{magnongeometrydassarma}).
+Sec.~\ref{sec:casestudies} concentrate on two examples of current interest: quantum Hall bilayers and moir\'e graphene.
+We work out their relevant low-energy excitations, their susceptibility to parametric driving and relate those to the energetical hierarchy of competing many-body ground states.
+These examples demonstrate the ubiquitous interplay between quantum geometry and collective modes in the presence of substantial electronic interactions (cf. Ref.~\cite{magnongeometrydassarma}).
 Specifically, it appears that systems are most susceptible to changes of quantum geometric parameters when the interaction range is comparable to the length scale set by quantum geometry.
 We further relate these microscopic examples to realistic systems, propose which parameters are most promising for driving, the modulation amplitudes necessary, and discuss measurable experimental consequences of the respective instabilities.

-We conclude this work in Sec.~\ref{sec:conclusions}, summarizing our findings and shortly discussing further implications of this study.
-Namely, the role collective excitations in correlated electronic materials play in scenarios involving a quantum quench, and the potential such systems hold for quantum information applications when the low-lying bosonic modes are coupled non-trivially to other systems.
+Sec.~\ref{sec:conclusions}, provides a summary of our results, and discusses further implications of this study.
+Namely, the role collective excitations in correlated electronic materials play in scenarios involving a quantum quench, and the vast potential such systems hold for quantum information applications when the low-lying bosonic modes are coupled non-trivially to other systems.